CurveDocs/curve-docs/docs/crvUSD/controller.md

             @nonreentrant('lock')
             def withdraw(user: address, frac: uint256) -> uint256[2]:
                 """
-                @notice Withdraw all liquidity for the user.
+                @notice Withdraw liquidity for the user.
 Only admin contract can do it
                 @param user User who owns liquidity
                 @param frac Fraction to withdraw (1e18 being 100%)
                 @return Amount of [stablecoins, collateral] withdrawn